 Obviously, in the case of Re:Coded , this meant adding quite a lot of new content, with some reports putting it at over 2 hours of new cutscenes made just so that the story of this game could be included in the overall package.

 These movies are a nice inclusion to ensure that the entire storyline can be divined from this release without needing to seek out other games on other systems.
 However, these movies clock in some pretty impressive run times, with 365/2 Days totalling over 3 hours on its own, meaning that it can feel like a bit of a chore to get through the entire thing.

 These storylines are better experienced in their original forms, if at all possible, although these are fitting substitutes if you either can’t be bothered to find these original games or just want to experience the non-playable versions.

 Overall, there are a many reasons why you should get this collection of games if you’ve never experienced the series in its entirety before.
 It’s a great way to either learn the story of the series or of refreshing your memory ahead of the next game’s release.
 The addition of the FPS issue being fixed means that this collection is an attractive option for people who want to try and beat these games on their hardest difficulty settings and had trouble with the PS3 releases, as well as for those who just want the best damn versions of the games that are available.
 There’s also the factor that it’s now possible to own the entire series on a single console, which is nice for completionists.
-However, if you’re a hardcore fan who already bought Kingdom Hearts 1.5 and 2.5 when they were released on PS3, there’s not much reason to buy this collection too, excluding the previously mentioned FPS fixes.
+However, if you’re a hardcore fan who already bought Kingdom Hearts I.5 and II.5 when they were released on PS3, there’s not much reason to buy this collection too, excluding the previously mentioned FPS fixes.